Lake Rotorua: Tourist attraction

-Despite the large volume of water flowing through Lake Rotorua its shallow depth makes it very prone to discolouration, especially from sediment following windy weather.
+Despite the large volume of water flowing through the lake, its shallow depth makes it very prone to discolouration, especially from sediment following windy weather.
 It is well used by fishermen, but less popular with watersports participants and swimmers.

 The Ohau Channel is navigable by boat and is also favoured by fly fishermen.
 The Ohau channel joins at the Mourea delta, an area with very low water levels.
 This area is frequented by novice kayakers and swimmers.
 Nearby is the ancestral land of the Ngāti Pikiao hapū of the Te Arawa tribe.
-From Lake Rotoiti the waters of Lake Rotorua flow to the Kaituna River into the Pacific Ocean near Maketu; the rapid descent from over 900 feet above sea level in less than 20 km has created an area used for extreme kayaking and white water rafting.
+From Lake Rotoiti the waters of Lake Rotorua flow to the Kaituna River and into the Pacific Ocean near Maketu; the rapid descent from over 900 feet above sea level in less than 20 km has created an area used for extreme kayaking and white water rafting.